comake/openapi-operation-executor/README.md

 ## TODO
 - [ ] Add support for server variables when constructing the basePath.
-- [ ] Add support for authentication methods other than oAuth access tokens (apiKey, username & password).
+- [ ] Add support for authentication methods other than oAuth access tokens and header or query param apikeys (eg. username & password, and cookie apikey).
 - [ ] Add support for configuring the Content-Type header
 - [ ] Add support for constructing FormData for execution environments that do not support the FormData class